UNION GAP –

 “Now water users have clarity about their water rights and stability on what they can expect going forward,” said Ecology’s deputy director Polly Zehm.
 “This process brought parties to the courtroom to settle claims, and over the long years laid the foundation for a more collaborative approach to meet all our water needs through adoption of the Yakima Integrated Water Management Plan.”

-The draft schedule of rights is available for review on Ecology’s website.
+The draft schedule of rights is available for review on our Ecology v Aquavella web page.
 Anyone may file written objections with the court until Nov.
 15, 2017.
 A schedule for court review and responses to objections will follow as needed until April 14, 2018.

 The adjudication settles old conflicts and reduces future conflicts, protects confirmed rights, and increases value to a water right holder.
-More information is available on Ecology’s website at ecy.wa.gov.
+More information is available on Ecology’s website.